brandon-rhodes/blog/texts/brandon/2016/pycon-trivia-night.rst

    <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">Have a conference pass?
 Come by the Crystal Ballroom and see the Adventure Capitalists! <a href="https://t.co/sg0GxqiDpF">pic.twitter.com/sg0GxqiDpF</a></p>&mdash; PyCon (@pycon) <a href="https://twitter.com/pycon/status/737502417797799936">May 31, 2016</a></blockquote>
    <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

+Last year’s trivia night questions focused on such exciting topics as PEP-8 and Python 3, but it turns out that these were fraught topics about which most of the audience were not very familiar.
+So I made a promise:
+the PyCon 2016 trivia night would be all Python 2, all the time!
+The questions below dive into and celebrate the retro roots of the legacy Python language.

 With the dinner complete,
 I can now reveal the questions and answers!